web-dev-jan-2022/lab-canvas-treasure-hunt/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# JS | Canvas Treasure Hunt
+# Lab | JS Canvas Treasure Hunt

-## Introduciton
+## Introduction

-You would like to implement a simple treasure hunt.
+In this Lab, we'll implement a simple treasure hunt game.

-You can find a demo here: https://ironhack-dev-squad-127.github.io/lab-canvas-treasure-hunt/solution-code/
+You can find a demo for what we'll be building [here](https://ironhack-dev-squad-127.github.io/lab-canvas-treasure-hunt/solution-code/).

-## Iteration 1
+## Iteration 1: Drawing the Grid

 The goal is to reproduce the following grid.